dankamongmen/libnetstack/README.md

 necessary that the caller either:

-* increment a reference counter, yielding a pointer to an immutable object which must be referenced down,
+* increment a reference counter, yielding a pointer to an immutable object which must be referenced down, or
-* deep-copy objects out upon access, yielding a mutable object which must be destroyed, or
+* deep-copy objects out upon access, yielding a mutable object which must be destroyed when no longer needed.
-* extract any elements (via copy) without gaining access to the greater object.

-All three mechanisms are supported.
+Both mechanisms are supported.
 Each mechanism takes place while locking at least part of the `netstack` internals, possibly blocking other threads (including those of the `netstack` itself, potentially causing kernel events to be dropped).
-The first and third are generally the most useful ways to operate.

-When only a small amount of information is needed, the third method is simplest and most effective.
-The call is provided a key (interface index or name).
-While locked, the corresponding object is found, and the appropriate data are copied out.
-The lock is released, and the copied data are returned.
-Note that it is impossible using this method to get an atomic view of multiple attributes, since the object might change (or be destroyed) between calls.
-For the API, see "[Querying objects](#querying-objects)" below.
+Once the object is obtained, see "[Querying objects](#querying-objects)" below for the API to access it.

-When the object will be needed for multiple operations, it's generally better to use the reference-counter approach.
-Compared to the extraction method, this allows atomic inspection of multiple attributes, and requires only one lookup instead of N. While the object is held, it cannot be destroyed by the `netstack`, but it might be replaced.
+It's generally recommended to use the reference-counter approach, aka "sharing".
+While the object is held, it cannot be destroyed by the `netstack`, but it might be replaced.
 It is thus possible for multiple objects in this situation to share the same key, something that never happens in the real world (or in the `netstack`'s cache).
 Failing to down the reference counter is